Products of Farey Fractions: Introduction

-We formulate analogous formulas to the ``replacement main term" given in terms of $\ord_p(\G_n)$ which might serve as a ``main term" to approximate the function $\ord_p(\F_n)$, following the recipe of Section \ref{sec5}.
-The new ``main terms" and ``remainder terms" are based on the M\"{o}bius inversion relation between $\ord_p(\F_n)$ and the $\ord_p(\G_k)$, and the resulting division into two terms is related to the Dirichlet hyperbola method.
-The resulting terms include new kinds of arithmetic sums not studied before: {\em individual terms in these sums involve M\"{o}bius function values multiplied by sums of the base $p$ digits at selected integer values.} One can now ask whether the size of the ``remainder terms" in these new expressions is related to zeta zeros, and in particular to the Riemann hypothesis.
-Unlike the archimedean case in Section \ref{sec5} for a fixed $p$ there are now several different ways to split off a ``main term" and ``remainder term".
-We experimentally tried them all, and found that exactly one of them has non-random features in complete parallel with the experimental data in the archimedean case in Section \ref{sec5}.
-This observation was the most surprising experimental discovery of this work.
+Section \ref{sec6} parallels the recipe of Section \ref{sec5} in formulating at the prime $p$ formulas analogous to the ``replacement main term", given now in terms of $\ord_p(\G_n)$, which might serve as a ``main term" to approximate the function $\ord_p(\F_n)$.
+The new ``replacement main terms" and ``remainder terms" are based on the M\"{o}bius inversion relation between $\ord_p(\F_n)$ and the $\ord_p(\G_n)$, and the resulting division into two terms is related to the Dirichlet hyperbola method.
+For a fixed $p$ there are now three different possible recipes to split off a ``main term" and ``remainder term", unlike the archimedean case considered in Section \ref{sec5}.
+The resulting terms include new kinds of arithmetic sums not studied before: {\em individual terms in these sums involve M\"{o}bius function values multiplied by sums of the base $p$ digits at selected integer values.} These new ``replacement main terms" themselves have unusual structure, being oscillatory functions.
+However, after they are removed, one can ask the question whether the size of the ``remainder terms" in these new expressions is related to zeta zeros, and in particular to the Riemann hypothesis.

-In Section \ref{sec7}, we present an extended definition of $\ord_b(\F_n)$ for an arbitrary integer $b \ge 2$.
-It is based on the observation that $\ord_p(\F_n)$ can be expressed in terms of base $p$ radix expansions, and the resulting sums can be formally defined by analogy for base $b$ radix expansions: {\em they involve M\"{o}bius function values multiplied by sums of the base $b$ digits at selected integer values.} This definition of $\ord_b(\F_n)$ no longer corresponds to a measure of $b$-power divisibility of the rational number $\F_n$.
-However these quantities may turn out to be associated to discrete dynamical systems of number-theoretic interest related to the M\"{o}bius function, a topic of current interest, cf. Sarnak \cite{Sar10}.
+We try all three for a ``replacement main term", and find experimentally that one of them gives plots of the remainder term having non-random features in striking parallel with the experimental data in the archimedean case in Section \ref{sec5}.
+This observation was a remarkable experimental discovery of this work.

+In the final Section \ref{sec7} we make concluding remarks on this possible encoding of the Riemann hypothesis at a fixed finite prime.

-In an Appendix we present additional computational results for $p=3$ complementing results for $p=2$ given in Section \ref{sec43}.
+In Appendix A (\ref{secAA} we present additional computational results for $p=3$ complementing results for $p=2$ given in Section \ref{sec43}.